TSSchaef/Compiler/README.md

 tschaef Compiler
 ===================

+## Dependencies

+- Flex is used to for the lexer to convert the regular expressions into a DFA in C. It can be installed on UNIX with:

+    `sudo apt-get install flex`

+- Bison is used for the parser to convert the context free grammar into a Look-Ahead LR(1) parser.
+It can be installed on UNIX with:

+    `sudo apt-get install bison`

 ## Usage
 All source code is within the source folder.
+Calling

+    `make`

-Calling "make" will use the Makefile to create the executable "mycc".
+will use the Makefile to create the executable "mycc".
 This can be used with this format:

-mycc -mode infile
+    `./mycc -mode infile`

 mode: integer (1-5)
 infile: filepath to code for compilation

-"make clean" can be used to remove all object, binary, and dependency files generated.
+To remove all object, binary, and dependency files generated use:

-## Dependencies

-Flex is used to for the lexer to convert the regular expressions into a DFA in C. It can be installed on UNIX with:

-    `sudo apt-get install flex`

-Bison is used for the parser to convert the context free grammar into a Look-Ahead LR(1) parser.
-It can be installed on UNIX with:

-    `sudo apt-get install bison`
+    `make clean`

 ## Modes